 Salary: According to indeed.com, the average salary for Public Health Nurses is $67,290 per year or $28.88/hr.

 As a Nurse Educator, you will be responsible for educating the next generation of nurses, both at the clinical and classroom levels.
 Nurse educators can conduct research, present at conferences, consult, and publish academic pieces to continually keep up-to-date on healthcare developments in the nursing profession.

 Nurse educators can work in a variety of settings and may have some flexibility to their schedules as well.
-If you are interested in becoming a nurse educator at the collegiate level, you should be prepared to continue to earn your doctorate degree as well.
+If you are interested in becoming a nurse educator at the collegiate level, you'll need to enroll in a nurse educator program.

-Salary: According to the BLS, the mean annual salary for nurse educators in post-secondary universities is $84,060.
+Salary: According to the BLS, the mean annual salary for nurse educators in post-secondary universities is $82,040 as of May 2022.

 Clinical Nurse Leaders (CNLs) deliver and supervise bedside care and work with other team members to assess and improve clinical care.
 After earning your MSN, it’s recommended that nurses also become certified through the Commission on Nurse Certification as a CNL.

 Salary: According to ZipRecruiter, Clinical Nurse Leaders earn an average annual salary of $104,107.